DarkNomads/DistoY/assignments/testing/Test Results.md

   5. Observed an appropriate response in the device controller terminal.

 ## Physical Device (PD) Tests
-* These tests were deprecated, as the physical was not finished.
+* These tests were deprecated, as the physical device was not finished.